aliozdemir13/aliozdemir13/README.md

 Software Engineer with a formal degree and 8+ years in high-scale backend systems development and design, including 4+ years as a **Solution Architect**.
 Currently transitioning my public footprint toward **Go (Golang)** and **AI/LLM-integrated systems**.

+Authoring specialized LLM Skills for Enterprise Architects and high-performance developers.

-*I build things I need or I am interested in!*
+*I build the stuff I need or I am interested in!*

 ---